 There are distinct jurisdictional nuances in some of the other counties that can offer you an advantage, if you hire an attorney familiar with probate law and who knows to invoke such advantages.
 In smaller counties, counties with no county court at law with probate jurisdiction, it is possible to request the appointment of a statutory probate judge, which is a retired statutory probate judge that accepts such appointments.
 When done, you get the advantage of having a judge that specialized in and heard nothing but probate, trust and guardianship and related cases.

-We at Spencer & Johnson, PLLC are willing to travel to all of the counties in Texas to represent your interests and have traveled to many.
+The attorneys at Spencer & Johnson, PLLC are willing to travel to all of the counties in Texas to represent your interests and have traveled to many.

 Statutory Probate Judge